-During installation, AM deploys a JKS and a JCEKS keystore with several self-signed key aliases for demo and test purposes only.
+During installation, AM creates a JKS and a JCEKS keystore, with several self-signed certificates that are used for demo and test purposes.

-Both the AM keystore and the default secret stores use the default JCEKS keystore.
+The AM keystore and the default keystore-type secret store use the JCEKS keystore.
 The JKS keystore is not used by default, and can be safely deleted.